micbay/RaceTimerAndController/README.md

 <br>

 # **Racer Lap Timers (8-digit, 7-seg LED Bar)**
 This race controller is intended to support up to 4 racers.
-For each racer we have a dedicated lap sensor, tracking laps, and associated with that lap sensor is a dedicated display showing the racer's active lap number and running lap time.
+For each racer we have a dedicated lap sensor for tracking laps.
+Associated with that lap sensor is a dedicated display showing the racer's active lap number and running lap time.

 The display must be able to fit a 3 digit lap count and a lap time with up to 4 significant digits.
-This lap time digit width, we can support a display precision of at least 1 sec up to a 1 hour lap time, and as small as 1ms for lap times under 10 seconds.
+With this lap time digit width, we can support a display precision of at least 1 sec up to a 1 hour lap time, and as small as 1ms for lap times under 10 seconds.

 ***NOTE: Display precision has no impact on the precision of the recorded lap time.
 Laps of all durations will be captured with millisecond precision (0.000 sec).***